vuejs/apollo/packages/docs/guide/installation.md

 app.mount('#app')
 ```

-That's it!
-You can now use [`useQuery`](/api/composable/functions/useQuery.md), [`useMutation`](/api/composable/functions/useMutation.md), and other composables in any component.
+That's it.
+You can now use [`useQuery`](/api/composable/functions/useQuery.md), [`useMutation`](/api/composable/functions/useMutation.md), and the other composables in any component.

-## Step 4: Your First Query
+## Step 4: Your first query

-Test your setup with a simple query:
+Verify the setup with a simple query:

 ```vue twoslash
 <script setup lang="ts">